FPS format specification

 YYYY-MM-DDThh:mm:ss.sss

 Timezone designators are not allowed.
+(2024 June: this decision is under review and will likely change.)
 The time should be given in UTC instead of local time.
 Fractional seconds are allowed but optional.
 (Note: before the release of chemfp 1.6/3.4, fractional seconds were neither allowed nor supported.
 In practice, it's often easier to generate a timestamp with fractional seconds than without, and some FPS tools ended up including it.)

 For example: